gmetais/grunt-devperf/README.md

 - Yes it looks like a console but it's a web page!
 - Some metrics might have decimals, because they are averages of multiple runs.
 - The link to the grunt-phantomas report will give you tons of details, very helpful for debugging.
+- The files size are not reliable (sometimes gzipped, sometimes not).
+Check issue #6.